- Reports and Knowledge Products

 Tags: Biodiversity Conservation, Climate Change Mitigation, Climate Resilience, Community Involvement, Ecosystem-based Adaptation, Nature-based Solutions, Policy Integration, Sustainable Development

-Policy recommendations derived from the project emphasize the need to:
+Policy recommendations derived from the project emphasised the need to:

 Monitoring of EbA and CSA practices in the Climate-Smart Sustainable Territory of Olopa, Guatemala 2024 (SP)